davidson-consulting/ETSdiff-Test-Snippets/README.md

 To run one test you need [ETSdiff](http://git-twister.davidson-idf.fr/davidson/greenit/etsdiff)

-**IMPORTANT** befor you be able to run etsdiff you need to create bdd variants config file ie:
+**IMPORTANT** before you be able to run etsdiff you need to create bdd variants config file ie:

 ```
 cd php/s72